vnataraj/FriendlyCheckersAndroid/README.md

 FriendlyCheckersAndroid
 =======================

-Port of FriendlyCheckers to Android
+Port of FriendlyCheckers to Android.

+The plan is to add networking functionality this time.